UCSC-REAL/DS2/README.md

 ```
 bash model_finetune_cluster/scripts/prepare_train_data.sh
 ```
 to download the evaluation and original training data.
+Our selected evaluation and training data are listed below.

 | **Category**         | **Dataset**                                  |
 |----------------------|----------------------------------------------|